beeRitu/drivable-area-segmentation/README.md

 # drivable-area-segmentation
-Drivable area segmentation on driving dataset
+This project performs drivable area segmentation on Berkeley Driving Dataset.
+We use Mask-RCNN for instance segmentation.